The Mystery of Edwin Drood: Continuations

-Supplying a conclusion to The Mystery of Edwin Drood has occupied writers from the time of Dickens's death to the present day.
+Supplying a conclusion to The Mystery of Edwin Drood has occupied writers from Dickens's death to the present day.
 The first three attempts to complete the story were undertaken by Americans.
 The first, by Robert Henry Newell, published under the pen name Orpheus C. Kerr in 1870, was as much a parody as a continuation, transplanting the story to the United States.
 It is a "burlesque" farce rather than a serious attempt to continue in the spirit of the original story.

 The second ending was written by Henry Morford, a New York journalist.
-He travelled to Rochester with his wife and published the ending serially during his stay in England from 1871–1872.
+He travelled to Rochester with his wife and published the ending serially during his stay in England from 1871 to 1872.
 In this ending, Edwin Drood survives Jasper's murder attempt.
 Datchery is Bazzard in disguise, but Helena disguises herself as well to overhear Jasper's mumbling under the influence of opium.
-Titled John Jasper's Secret: Sequel to Charles Dickens' Mystery of Edwin Drood, newspaper articles from 1870 confirmed that the story would be completed and authored by Charles Dickens, Jr. and Wilkie Collins, despite Collins' disavowal, the illustrative green cover for the book was designed by Charles Allston Collins who was both Charles Dickens' son in law and Wilkie Collins' brother.
+It was titled John Jasper's Secret: Sequel to Charles Dickens' Mystery of Edwin Drood.
+Newspaper articles from 1870 confirmed that the story would be completed and authored by Charles Dickens, Jr and Wilkie Collins, despite Collins's disavowal.
+The illustrative green cover for the book was designed by Charles Allston Collins, who was Charles Dickens's son-in-law and Wilkie Collins's brother.

 The third attempt was perhaps the most unusual.
-In 1873, a Brattleboro, Vermont, printer, Thomas Power James, published a version which he claimed had been literally 'ghost-written' by him channeling Dickens's spirit.
-A sensation was created, with several critics, including Arthur Conan Doyle, a spiritualist himself, praising this version, calling it similar in style to Dickens's work; and for several decades the James version of Edwin Drood was common in America.
+In 1873, a Brattleboro, Vermont, printer, Thomas Power James, published a version which he claimed had been literally 'ghost-written' by him channelling Dickens's spirit.
+A sensation was created: several critics praised this version, including Arthur Conan Doyle, himself a spiritualist, who said it was similar in style to Dickens's work; and for several decades the James version of Edwin Drood was common in America.
 Other Drood scholars disagree.
 John C. Walters dismissed it with contempt, stating that the work "is self-condemned by its futility, illiteracy, and hideous American mannerisms; the mystery itself becomes a nightmare, and the solution only deepens the obscurity."

 Four of the most recent of the posthumous collaborations are The Mystery of Edwin Drood by Leon Garfield (1980), The Decoding of Edwin Drood (1980) by Charles Forsyte, The Disappearance of Edwin Drood, a Holmesian pastiche by Peter Rowland (1992), and The Mystery of Edwin Drood by David Madden (2011).
 The D Case (1989) offered a humorous literary critique by the Italian duo Fruttero & Lucentini.